Chiral higher-spin symmetry of the celestial twistor sphere: On associativity at one loop

-Note that we have made a slight change in coordinates to reach the second line above.
+Note that we have made a change of variables to reach the second line above.
 Now, we look for structures that have first and second poles in $w$ from \eqref{eq:master-1-loop-OPE}.
 We obtain

 Using \eqref{eq:relevant-axion-OPE}, we see that the second and third lines above does not contribute.
 Thus, we are left with

 which is evaluated to